fastify/fastify/docs/Server.md

 this property helps to resolve.

 Another use case is to tweak all the schemas processing.
-Doing so it is possible to use Ajv v8, instead of the default v6!
-We will see an example of this later.
+Doing so it is possible to use Ajv v8 JTD or Standalone feature.
+To use such as JTD or the Standalone mode, refers to the [`@fastify/ajv-compiler` documentation](https://github.com/fastify/ajv-compiler#usage).

 ```js
 const fastify = Fastify({